 Family Dispute Resolution is often attempted by way of mediation.
 There are many mediation services to choose from.
 Some mediation centres provide a low-fee (or sometimes a no-fee) option for mediation, however, there may be some wait times to attend the mediation.
 There are also private mediators who provide mediation services on short notice, but charge an hourly or daily rate.

 To prove to the Court that you have attempted family dispute resolution, the mediator will issue a ‘Section 60I Certificate’ which will identify whether the parties attended mediation, or mediation was attempted and one party did not participate.

 The Section 60I Certificate is valid to be used to support an Initiating Application to the Court for 12 months only.

-Therefore, if you attempted mediation and may have been able to reach an agreement on the parenting arrangements which then fail, you should consider applying to the Court within the 12 month period, to avoid the need to go back to mediation which may cause further delays in resolving your matter.
+Therefore, if you attempted mediation and may have been able to reach an agreement on the parenting arrangements which then fail, you should consider applying to the Court within the 12-month period, to avoid the need to go back to mediation which may cause further delays in resolving your matter.

 There are specific circumstances where a Section 60I Certificate is not required to be obtained.
 This includes urgent applications for example if there is a need for urgent recovery of a child or the children back to your care, or there is a risk that the children are exposed to abuse, harm, or neglect.

 In the event that a Section 60I Certificate was not obtained by a mediator or mediation was not attempted, the Court may dismiss your Application for parenting matters.
-This is not only a timely but may also be a costly penalty to you.
+This is not only timely but may also be a costly penalty to you.
 If you or the other party files an Application for a parenting matter where a Section 60I Certificate was not included in the Application, and if the Court dismisses that Application, a costs order may be granted against the Applicant for not following the pre-action procedures as required by the Court.
-We encourage you to seek legal advice from one of our lawyers to determine what steps you need to take to progress your matter.
+We encourage you to seek legal advice from one of our best family lawyers gold coast to determine what steps you need to take to progress your matter.